getodk/docs/odkx-src/getting-started-2-architect.rst

   #. :ref:`Update the preloaded data values as needed <architect-odk-2-modify-preload>`
   #. :ref:`Update the HTML to include the new field <architect-odk-2-modify-html>`

-And then follow the steps in the preceding section to deploy the modified application to the device and push the application up to an ODK Aggregate server.
+And then follow the steps in the preceding section to deploy the modified application to the device and the subsequent steps to push the application up to an ODK Aggregate server.

 .. _architect-odk-2-modify-data-entry: